How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 7. Trusted Companion

-Bring a spouse, caregiver, or close family member to the VA C&P exam who can provide additional insights into your condition.
-They might explain how your PTSD impacts your daily life or how your physical limitations affect household tasks.
-Lay evidence is considered subjective, hence it strengthens the validity of your VA claim.
+Bring a spouse, caregiver, or close family member to the VA C&P exam if you have anxiety or memory issues.
+They might explain how your service-connected disability impacts your daily life or how your physical limitations affect household tasks.
+Lay evidence is considered subjective; hence, it strengthens the validity of your VA claim.

 8. Symptom Journal or Notes